-Data aggregation is the process of bringing all your marketing data together in one place where it can be conveniently analyzed.
-While there are significant difficulties in just achieving that step, the real challenge is ingesting the data in a standardized, normalized way that enables you to analyze and extract real insights.
+Data aggregation is the process of bringing all your marketing data together — especially cost data — in one place where it can be conveniently analyzed.
+While there are significant difficulties in achieving just that step, the real challenge is ingesting the data in a standardized, normalized way that enables you to analyze and extract real insights.

-In the past, data was typically aggregated manually using spreadsheets.
+In the past, marketers typically aggregated data manually using spreadsheets.
 This process, however, requires a significant amount of tedious work to reformat, standardize, and prepare the data for analysis.
+(And it’s common to make small mistakes that snowball.)
 For modern marketers that often use numerous media channels, platforms, and campaigns for their business, this manual data aggregation process is far too inefficient for analytical purposes.
 Ultimately, the process of automating data aggregation enables marketers to understand and analyze the performance of each individual campaign as well as the ROI of their marketing efforts as a whole.

 One of the main use cases of data aggregation for app businesses is cost aggregation, which refers to the process of reconciling all marketing spend across platforms.
 As mobile marketers often deal with multiple marketing platforms, media partners, and campaigns, the process of aggregating cost data can be quite challenging without the right tools.

 The task of collecting cost data from multiple sources can be extremely time-consuming if done manually.
 Equally if not more challenging, however, is the process of standardizing this data into a format that facilitates comparison and analysis across platforms.

 This is a crucial step since the accuracy of insights from data analysis depends heavily on the amount and quality of data used.
 It is important to gather high-quality accurate data and a large enough amount to create relevant results.